pelias/documentation/getting-started/002-search.md

 | [Quattroshapes](http://quattroshapes.com/) | `quattroshapes` | `qs` |
 | [GeoNames](http://www.geonames.org/) | `geonames` | `ga` |

+****TO DO: Add a description of each of these.*****

-We've added a helpful `sources` parameter to the Search API, to allow users to select which of these data sources they want to include in their search.
-So if you're only intersted in searching **OpenAddressses**, for example, your query would look as follows.
+If you use the `sources` parameter, you can choose which of these data sources to include in your search.
+So if you're only interested in finding a YMCA in data from OpenAddresses, for example, you can build a query specifying that data source.

-#### Example time
-Let's search for **YMCA** again but only within the **OpenAddresses** data source.

 > [/v1/search?api_key={YOUR-KEY}&text=YMCA&___sources=oa___](http://pelias.bigdev.mapzen.com/v1/search?api_key={YOUR_API_KEY}&text=YMCA&sources=oa)